Julian of Norwich

 Julian of Norwich (c.
-1343 (Note: Sources do not all agree on the year that Julian of Norwich was born; Windeatt gives late 1342; Ramirez states she was born "around 1343".) – after 1416), also known as Juliana of Norwich, the Lady Julian, Dame Julian or Mother Julian, was an English anchoress of the Middle Ages.
+1343 (Note: Sources do not all agree on the year that Julian of Norwich was born; Windeatt gives late 1342; Ramirez states she was born "around 1343".) – after 1416), also known as Juliana of Norwich, the Lady Julian, Dame Julian or Mother Julian, was a medieval English Catholic anchoress.
 Her writings, now known as Revelations of Divine Love, are the earliest surviving English-language works attributed to a woman.
 They are also the only surviving English-language works by an anchoress.

 Julian lived in the English city of Norwich in Norfolk, an important centre for commerce that also had a vibrant religious life.
 During her lifetime, the city suffered the devastating effects of the Black Death of 1348–1350, the Peasants' Revolt (which affected large parts of England in 1381), and the suppression of the Lollards.
 In 1373, aged 30 and so seriously ill she thought she was on her deathbed, Julian received a series of visions or shewings of the Passion of Christ.
 She recovered from her illness and wrote two versions of her experiences, the earlier one being completed soon after her recovery—a much longer version, today known as the Long Text, was written many years later.

-Julian lived in permanent seclusion as an anchoress in her cell, which was attached to St Julian's Church, Norwich.
+Julian lived in permanent seclusion as an anchoress in her cell attached to St Julian's Church, Norwich.
 Four wills are known in which sums were bequeathed to a Norwich anchoress named Julian, and an account by the celebrated mystic Margery Kempe exists which provides evidence of counsel Kempe was given by the anchoress.

 Details of Julian's family, education, or of her life before becoming an anchoress are not known; it is unclear whether her actual name was Julian.
 Preferring to write anonymously, and seeking isolation from the world, she was nevertheless influential in her lifetime.
 While her writings were carefully preserved, the Reformation prevented their publication in print.
 The Long Text was first published in 1670 by the Benedictine monk Serenus de Cressy, reissued by George Hargreaves Parker in 1843, and published in a modernised version in 1864.
 Julian's writings emerged from obscurity in 1901 when a manuscript in the British Museum was transcribed and published with notes by Grace Warrack; many translations have been made since.
 Julian is today considered to be an important Christian mystic and theologian.